Brittney Griner: 2013

 In the 2013 WNBA draft, the Phoenix Mercury selected Griner as the first overall pick.
-In her debut on May 27, 2013, against Chicago Sky, Griner equaled the WNBA dunk record, recording two dunks to equal Candace Parker's career total.
+In her debut on May 27, 2013, against Chicago Sky, Griner tied the WNBA dunk record, recording two dunks to equal Candace Parker's career total.
 She thus became the third WNBA player to dunk and first to do so twice in one game.
 She was a dominant defensive force in the league over the season, averaging 3.0 blocks per game.
 Griner was named a WNBA All-Star, but missed the 2013 WNBA All-Star Game with a right knee injury, and was replaced by Tina Thompson.

 In April 2013, Dallas Mavericks owner Mark Cuban said he would consider drafting Griner to the NBA, and Griner expressed interest in the opportunity, but no offer to try out was extended by the team.

 2014

 In the 2014 season, Griner's stats would improve, as she averaged 15.6 points per game, 8.0 rebounds per game and 3.7 blocks per game.
 On June 29, 2014, Griner had set a WNBA record with 11 blocks in a regular season game win against the Tulsa Shock, along with 21 points and 8 rebounds.
 On August 24, 2014, Griner became the first WNBA player to dunk in a playoff game when she helped the Mercury defeat the Los Angeles Sparks, 93–68, at Staples Center.

 The 2014 season would be a historic season for the Mercury with the combination of Brittney Griner, Diana Taurasi and Candice Dupree as the dominant Big 3 to carry the team plus the arrival of new head coach Sandy Brondello, the Mercury finished 29–5, setting the WNBA record for most wins in a regular season.
 They made it all the way to the WNBA finals and swept the Chicago Sky 3 games to 0, to capture the Mercury's third championship in franchise history.
 During the series, Griner set WNBA finals records in game 1 for most blocks in a game (8) and most blocks in a quarter (5).